Stefan474/stefan474/README.md

 - 👨‍💻 All of my projects are available [here](https://github.com/Stefan474?tab=repositories)

+- 🔐 Backend for Our Diary is private, but available on request — built with .NET, EF Core, Docker, and deployed.

 - 💬 Just finished the TFT Helper app - [check it out](https://tft-helper-sepia.vercel.app/)

 - 📫 **stefan.cirovic97@gmail.com**